What Does Google Want From Your Web Pages?

-As internet marketers we are always trying to figure out what makes one page go ahead and rise to the top of the search engine results pile and what causes another to wallow in results purgatory.
+As internet marketers, we are always trying to figure out what makes one page go ahead and rise to the top of the search engine results pile and what causes another to wallow in results purgatory.

 Before answering that here are a few words from a recent talk by Matt Cutts of Google.

 “The way that I often think about SEO is that it’s like a coach.
 It’s someone who helps you figure out how to present yourself better.
-In an ideal world, though, you wouldn’t have to think about presenting yourself and whether search engines can crawl your website, because they’d just be so good…”
+In an ideal world, though, you wouldn’t have to think about presenting yourself and whether search engines can crawl your website because they’d just be so good…”

-Mr. Cutts was in fact talking about how Google was working hard to improve search engines so they would be able to “crawl” a site and determine based on the site’s merits how it should be ranked, as if they were human judges – well impartial and skilled human judges.
+Mr. Cutts was, in fact, talking about how Google was working hard to improve search engines so they would be able to “crawl” a site and determine based on the site’s merits how it should be ranked as if they were human judges – well impartial and skilled human judges.
 His point is a bit unfair if a page is showing up high in search engines mainly because someone has done a great job using every SEO trick in the book, not because it’s useful to the person running the search.
-It’s a nice idea, and certainly more and more a sites get ranked higher because a site has good content, it’s well designed and holds the interest of people going to it.
+It’s a nice idea, and certainly, more and more sites get ranked higher because a site has good content, it’s well designed and holds the interest of people going to it.
 That said, there are only ten slots on page one of Google Search results and it really pays to be on that page, so ideals aside – it’s a war out there and you better be prepared to fight hard and fight intelligently.

 Work With Your SEO team Or Consultants To Have A Solid Executable Internet Marketing Strategy

 If you use the metaphor of an SEO agency as a coach or team of coaches, then like any good coach they need to have many techniques they can apply to improve your website performance and they need to be skilled at adapting a unique training program for each website.
 Now as with a coach or personal trainer the results you get from working with them will be proportional to the time and effort put in and the skill of the SEO coaches you hire.